Current members

 • participate in European projects of front running universities;

-• participate in mainstreaming strategy and innovation seminars;
+• participate in strategy and innovation seminars;

 • become a partner with the most prestigious European open and distance teaching universities, consortia and research institutes and in European projects through a single access point;